 2010 - C. Subramaniam Birth Centenary | Commemorative Coin

-The 5th commemorative coin for the year 2010 was released to celebrate the Birth Centenary of Chidambaram Subramaniam.
+The 5th commemorative coin of 2010 was released to mark the Birth Centenary of Chidambaram Subramaniam.

 Release Function: